gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Sweet!

-Now, the last step is to link to our new pages from the index page.
+The last step is to link to our new pages from the index page.

 Return to `src/pages/index.js` and let's query for our markdown slugs and create links.